"NYRAMBLA", 21 HENRY STREET,

 - No. 11 Australian Cypher Section, Royal Australian Corps of Signals

 Central Bureau had banks of IBM Tabulators, the forerunner of computers, which were used by the cryptanalysts to sort and strip away ciphers which concealed the original text.
 They were located in the garage at the rear of 21 Henry Street.
-The IBM machines were later moved from the garage to the Fire Station at Ascot Park.
+The IBM machines were later moved from the garage to the Fire Station at 83 Kitchener Road in Ascot Park.
 The garage was then occupied by No. 11 Australian Cypher Section.
 The garage was filled with Typex machines which were operated by some Australian Women's Army Service (AWAS) personnel.

 Central